agreenbhm/icinga2-gchat-notifications/README.md

 Native, easy to use Icinga2 `NotificationCommand` to send Host and Service notifications to pre-configured Google Chat channel via Webhooks - with only 1 external dependency: `curl`

+NOTE: File and variable references to the original plugin (written for Slack) have been left to simplify future modification and/or pull requests.

 ## What will I get?
 * Awesome Google Chat notifications: